Korean, Edit

 ⑴ 1st.
 Signaling

 ① 1st - 1st.
-Micromeres induce the layer above to form non-skeletogenic mesenchymal cells
+Micromeres send inductive signals to the cell layer immediately above them, inducing the formation of non-skeletogenic mesenchyme (NSM).

 ⑵ 2nd.
 Germ Layer Determination